Real-Projects-Digitalization/FANTA4/README.md

 ## Test SCAN GAME

- feel free to test <a href="https://github.com/Real-Projects-Digitalization/FANTA4/wiki/3.1)-Prototype-Instructions">SCAN GAME</a> by your own.
+ Feel free to test <a href="https://github.com/Real-Projects-Digitalization/FANTA4/wiki/3.1)-Prototype-Instructions">SCAN GAME</a> by your own.

 ## Documentation